 Water Affordability Program

-The Cook County Water Affordability Program is a first-of-its-kind initiative that will help suburban Cook County residents who are struggling with their water bills.
+The Cook County Water Affordability Program is a first-of-its-kind initiative that helps suburban Cook County residents who are struggling with their water bills.

 The program provides relief through three components:

-Water Bill Relief: This effort will assist suburban residents who have fallen behind on their water bills and are at risk of having their water shut off.
-This component will work with municipalities with the highest percentage of Income-Qualified Census Tracts and automatically enroll residents with past-due balances who live in qualified areas.
-The program team will contact eligible municipalities later in 2024.
+Water Bill Relief: The rising cost of water bills can create unsustainable burdens on the most vulnerable residents—households who fall behind on their water bills are at risk of having their water shut off.
+This component of the program works directly with municipalities with the highest percentage of Income-Qualified Census Tracts and automatically enroll residents with past-due balances who live in qualified areas.

 Questions?

-For more information, email Cook County Bureau of Economic Development public information officer Kyle Garmes at kyle.garmes@cookcountyil.gov.
+For more information, email Cook County Bureau of Economic Development public relations specialist Kyle Garmes at kyle.garmes@cookcountyil.gov.